Chosher/Macronutrient-Esitmation-520/README.md

 # Macronutrient-Esitmation-520
 Experiment_1: Contains an example of the macronutrient esitmation training notebook used Experiment 1 (regression).

-Experiemnt_2_3: Contains examples of the softmax to macornutrient prediction process from Experiment 2 and 3.
+Experiemnt_2_3: Contains examples of the softmax to macronutrient prediction process from Experiment 2 and 3.
 It includes a basic ResNet approach as well as the modified Assembled Resnet.
 Also contains a notebook showing how the TFRecords were made and shows the training notebook for the Assmebled ResNet model.

 assembled_resnet_modified: contains the modified code + the orginal from https://github.com/clovaai/assembled-cnn.
 Modified code is found in assemble_resnet_modified/utils/export_utils.py